Conskel/cln-blog/content/english/post/vpn-building.md

 ### DERP Installation & Configuration

-To install our DERP server we need to use GOLANG to build it.
+To install our DERP server, we need to use GOLANG to build it.

 ```bash
 wget https://go.dev/dl/go1.17.7.linux-amd64.tar.gz